DelphiWorlds/Kastri/Demos/AppUpdate/ReadMe.md

 ## Project Configuration

 These are instructions for configuring your own project to use the App Update feature.
-NOTE: If you use Delphi 12.2 or perhaps lower, see the [Android libraries](#android-libraries) section
+They have already been done for the demo.

 ### Android libraries

+This feature is dependent on the Play Services App Update library and a dependent library, which do not ship with Delphi.
+Add:

+* `app-update-2.1.0.jar`
+* `play-core-common-2.0.3.jar`

-This feature is dependent on the Play Services App Update library, which does not ship with Delphi.
-Add `app-update-2.1.0.jar` from the `ThirdParty\Android` folder in Kastri to the Libraries node of the Android 32-bit target in Project Manager.
+from the `ThirdParty\Android` folder in Kastri to the Libraries node of the Android 32-bit target in Project Manager.

-NOTE: **If you use Delphi 12.2, or perhaps lower**, please add `core-common-2.0.3.jar` as well.

 ### Android Manifest/Deployment